 Screening is your second line of defense and the most important step in weeding out bad tenants.
 When a prospective tenant calls me, I have a list of questions that I ask immediately.
 If their answers to these questions are favorable, I set up a viewing time to see the property.
 If they are interested in renting from me, I take things to the second and most important step; filling out the Application Form.
 This signed form is invaluable as it covers their personal information, their employment history, their financial status and their rental history.
 The form also allows you to call previous landlords, call credit references, call personal references, conduct a credit check and a criminal record check.
 If a prospective tenant is not willing to sign the Application Form and provide me with access to this information, I do not rent to them.

 Screening is an important first step for landlords and it also sets the tone for tenants as well.
 It portrays you as someone who is organized, diligent and someone who takes their business seriously.

 When you have completed your initial screening and decided which tenants will be moving in to your property, the rest of the relationship is up to you.
 You may have found the best tenants in the world but they won’t stay with you if you don’t live up to being a good landlord.
 A good landlord/tenant relationship involves many aspects but here are the most important things to remember.

-When tenants are moving in, have a landlord checklist ready so that you don’t miss anything.
-Some examples are signing the Lease, getting the locks changed, going through the Accommodation Inspection Report, getting post dated checks, preparing a Tenant Binder and putting together a Tenant Basket to welcome them to your property.
+When tenants are moving in, have a Landlord Checklist ready so that you don’t miss anything.
+Some examples are signing the Lease, getting the locks changed (or adding keyless entry locks), going through the Accommodation Inspection Report, setting up rent payments, preparing a Tenant Binder and putting together a Tenant Basket to welcome them to your property.